Pakistan rely on spin trio for second Test against England in Multan

-Pakistan selectors have reshuffled their lineup for the second Test against England, bringing in three spinners – Zahid Mahmood, Sajid Khan, and Noman Ali – to boost their chances on a spin-friendly pitch in Multan.
-Senior players, including Babar Azam, Shaheen Shah Afridi, Sarfraz Ahmed, and Naseem Shah, have been rested for the must-win match, scheduled for tomorrow (Tuesday) at Multan Cricket Stadium.
+LAHORE - Pakistan selectors have reshuffled their lineup for the second Test against England, bringing in three spinners – Zahid Mahmood, Sajid Khan, and Noman Ali – to boost their chances on a spin-friendly pitch in Multan.
+Senior players, including Babar Azam, Shaheen Shah Afridi, Sarfraz Ahmed, and Naseem Shah, have been rested for the must-win match, scheduled for today (Tuesday) at Multan Cricket Stadium.

 Pakistan is desperate to level the series after a crushing defeat in the first Test, where England handed them an innings and 47-run loss.
 Despite Pakistan’s impressive 556-run total in the first innings, the visitors dominated the final three days, leaving the hosts scrambling for a series comeback in Multan.
 England, meanwhile, will be eager to clinch the Test series with another victory.